m4sterbunny/Demo/source/pages/portfolio.rst

 .. topic:: Note

   Documentation editing requires a careful touch.
-There may be existing style guides to apply, or only an emergent beginnings of a style to extract, cement, and then apply.
+There may be existing style guides to apply, or only an emergent style to extract, cement, and then apply.
 The existing structure, for example, may not be up for negotiation.

 Installation Guide